 Figure 5 shows the sum of energy consumption of all nodes within the simulation run as a function of the maximum number of retransmissions.
-As expected, the reliability and energy consumption grow with the number of retransmissions.
-It can be observed that the reliability of acknowledged transmission with the maximum of one retransmission (macMaxFrameRetries=1) increases 3.6 times against the reliability of unacknowledged transmission (macMaxFrameRetries=0).
+As expected, the reliability and energy consumption grow with the maximum number of retransmissions.
+It can be observed that the reliability of acknowledged transmission with the maximum of one retransmission (macMaxFrameRetries = 1) increases 3.6 times against the reliability of unacknowledged transmission (macMaxFrameRetries = 0).
 On the other side, the energy consumption increases only 1.52 times.
-Hence, a fair trade-off between reliability and energy efficiency must be found for a given application specific requirements.